19hours/sg-statutes/Acts/Income Tax Act.md

 [22/2011; 29/2012]

+[Act 37 of 2014 wef 27/11/2014]

-(2) Subject to this section, for the purpose of ascertaining the income of a person carrying on any trade or business during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive), there shall be allowed in respect of all his trades and businesses, in addition to the deductions allowed under subsection (1) and section 14D, a deduction for expenditure or payments for research and development undertaken by him, of —
+(2) Subject to this section and section 37IC, for the purpose of ascertaining the income of a person carrying on any trade or business during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2018 (both years inclusive), there shall be allowed in respect of all his trades and businesses, in addition to the deductions allowed under subsection (1) and section 14D, a deduction for expenditure or payments for research and development undertaken by him, of —

 (a) an amount computed in accordance with the formula